michael-cohen-io/PokeJava/README.txt

 0.5 - Added Pokedex, Description, Sprite, Game
 	TODO for 0.6 - Documentation and commenting
 	TODO:
-		- Change the ArrayList returns from being null if empty to giving the user an exception/empty ArrayList

 		- Implement Types and Abilities in Pokemon Class - Completed
 		- Move Name, Created, Modified, etc. to ModelClass. - Completed
 			- Move accessor methods to ModelClass as well - Completed

+0.6 - All classes complete
+	TODO for 1.0 - Proper documentation and commenting.
+Fixing all previous problems.
+Faster JSON Parsing*.
+Tester Class
+	TODO:
+			- Change the ArrayList returns from being null if empty to giving the user an exception/empty ArrayList - Completed, need to test
+			- Documentation
+			- Commenting
+			- Tester
+			- *Faster JSON - Only if feasible.
+			- Change created, modified to datetime

+	Add to docs:
+			- information about hasEvolution()
+			- EvolutionLevel
+			 - LearnType - not useful outside scope of Pokemon Object